EthanBByrd/EthanB-Portfolio/blogs/Cloud 7.1.25.md

 # Public vs. Private vs. Hybrid Cloud: Which Is Right for Your Business?

-Cloud computing is essential to modern IT strategy—but not all cloud environments are the same.
+Cloud computing is essential to modern IT strategies, but not all cloud environments are the same.
 This guide breaks down the differences between **public**, **private**, and **hybrid cloud**, and helps businesses make informed decisions about which model suits their needs.

 ---